sthaarwin/AxScript/readme.md

 - Loops with increment, decrement, and custom step values
 - Loop control with `break` and `continue`
 - Comments (single-line and multi-line)
+- Functions with parameters and return values
+- Fixed-size arrays with initialization
 - Interactive REPL (Read-Eval-Print Loop) interface
 - Robust error handling and recovery